 - The Slaughter Rule (2002)

 - Geronimo (1993)

 Tropes associated with Eddie Spears:

-- Dawson Casting: Played the older brother to Chaske Spencer (Sam Uley from Twilight) in Into The West who is actually eight years older than him.
+- Dawson Casting: Played Chaske Spencer's older brother in Into The West.
+Sam Uley, Chaske's actor, is actually eight years older than Spears.

 - Dyeing for Your Art: Cut his hair for the role in Hell on Wheels.
 Prior to that he had never cut his hair.